Léopold Lambert – Paris on August 14, 2016

 “Aren’t you pretty?
 Unveil yourself!”
 Colonial poster enjoining Algerian Muslim women to stop wearing their veil, playing on double meaning of the word “unveil” (1958).
 Similarly, the phrase “Aren’t you pretty?” is ambiguous in whether it exclaims “you are pretty!” or asks “are you hiding the fact that you’re not?”

-The state’s forceful unveiling of the colonized Muslim women is thus fully part of the universalist project envisioned explicitly by the colonial regime — universalism being calibrated on the French vision of society of course — but we should also read it through the spectrum of patriarchy and misogyny; that against which it claims to be mobilized.
-The 1959 colonial poster above shows that beauty, a seemingly innocent and benevolent value, is a weaponizable concept in the establishment of this universalist project by either colonial or imperial power.
+The state’s forceful unveiling of the colonized Muslim women is thus fully part of the universalist project envisioned explicitly by the colonial regime — universalism being calibrated on the French vision of society, of course — but we should also read it through the spectrum of patriarchy and misogyny; that against which it claims to be mobilized.
+A 1959 colonial poster enjoining Algerian women to “unveil [them]selves” through the ambiguous question “Aren’t you pretty?”, shows that beauty, a seemingly innocent and benevolent value, is a weaponizable concept in the establishment of this universalist project by either colonial or imperial power.
 In this regard, France is not the only entity that constructed such an ideological narrative around this value.
 In her text “The Biopower of Beauty: Humanitarian Imperialisms and Global Feminisms in an Age of Terror” (2011), Mimi Thi Nguyen examines how beauty was also mobilized by the US government in the first weeks of the invasion of Afghanistan in 2001.
 Her essay focuses more particularly on the Kabul Beauty School, established “by the nongovernmental organization Beauty without Borders, sponsored in large part by the U.S. fashion and beauty industries.”
-Beyond the capitalist logics that accompany Western armies invasions — the colonized population is always considered as a potential profitable market, as we still see in Palestine for instance — we should insist on the imposition of Western standards of beauty on colonized (or ‘imperialized’) bodies and the dispossession of agency that results from it.
+Beyond the capitalist logics that accompany Western armies invasions — the colonized population is always considered as a potential profitable market — we should insist on the imposition of Western standards of beauty on colonized (or ‘imperialized’) bodies and the dispossession of agency that results from it.